Topic Content:

 - Uses/Importance of Soil

-Soil is the uppermost layer of the earth’s surface (also called the earth’s crust) on which plants grow, or the loose materials that cover the land surfaces of the earth, and supports the growth of plants.
+Soil is the uppermost layer of the earth’s surface (also called the earth’s crust) on which plants grow or the loose materials that cover the land surfaces of the earth, and support the growth of plants.

 Components of Soil: